iyzg/iyzg.github.io/_posts/2019-12-01-perspective.md

 thought out attempts to try and submit as fast as possible.
 Not only did this serve me more penalties and WAs, the nervousness also rendered me incapable of working through the tougher problems.
-Combine these two factors together and you get a Plasma that is a complete and utter brick.
+Combine these two factors together and you get a Kaunta that is a complete and utter brick.
 Doing all these practice contests also shattered my assumption that latter problems are always harder than earlier problems.
 Seeing as we all have areas where we're stronger in, the steady curve of difficulty won't always hold true.
 Just taking a quick read of